BHTY/os/readme.txt

 The heap uses a linear memory block which will extend the heap as it grows by allocating more pages, but freeing pages is a more complicated issue.

+The startup process is also important because it deals with file descriptors.
+In C, there are several predefined file descriptors that don't refer to "files" in the traditional sense, such as stdout and stdin.
+By default on a UNIX system, they are routed to the TTY device, but they can be piped to other devices if desired.

+A similar function is provided here.
+By default, an application's stdout and stdin will refer to a VFS descriptor that is connected to the application's virtual terminal (which is in turn connected to the console driver when the application is foregrounded).

+Device 0 in the Virtual Filesystem exists to cope with these devices.
+Since it does deal with file paths, but is not a standard filesystem and does not interface with a block-level device driver, Device 0 has only a filesystem driver that does all of the work - no BLDD at all.

+In other words, Device 0 is designed to take any write operations to /stdout and write them to the terminal, and stdout by default points to /0/stdout.
+All of the "brains" are inside of the FS driver, though it obviously doesn't support all of the filesystem operations - many will fail.

+If an application pipes or reroutes stdout or stdin, it will simply change the file descriptor that the application's stdout points to in order to go to another file.

+This means that it is perfectly possible to write additional drivers for "filesystem-like" devices.
+While the OS filesystem is fully indexed, unlike the UNIX filesystem, it does still allow you to install additional devices that can act like files without actually being files.

+Say for example, that an application calls printf. printf is essentially equivalent to calling fprintf with the target file descriptor as STDOUT, so now we're in fprintf.
+First, a buffer is created to temporarily hold the characters that we're about to write.
+We then call sprintf with the format and arguments in order to generate the string that's about to be written, and we then call fputs(STDOUT, buf).

+fputs is essentially a wrapper for the VFS API call for fs_putbytes(STDOUT_FILE, buf, strlen(buf)).
+A system call is issued via an interrupt, and the VFS finds that in its internal table of file descriptors, STDOUT_FILE is file descriptor 0 (for example) in the table of the "virtual stdio device" driver (i.e. the FS driver for device 0).

+As stated before, the next move is for the calling application to send a message via the interprocess communications scheme to the virtual stdio device driver process indicating that it wishes to perform a strlen(buf) bytes putbytes operation on file 0 of the bytes contained in buf, and then waits for a response.

+The virtual stdio device driver receives the message and then spins up a thread to respond to it, caching information about the request and the task ID of the application that sent it.
+Knowing that file 0 is STDOUT, it then decides to output this to the terminal (though in some cases, the filesystem and driver may work together to implement some buffering, requiring either a newline or manual flushing in order to display immediately).
+In any case, however, the putbytes request for buf is translated into a TTY puts call, though the driver uses some special system calls to "fake" being the caller, so that when the thread performs the system call into the TTY code, the operation is performed on the callers' virtual terminal.

+The above may require some address space translation, but the general idea is there.

+A call like gets(buf) has similar considerations. gets(buf) is functionally equivalent to fgets(STDIN, buf), so that is what will be evaluated here.
+The C runtime eventually calls down to the VFS level with fs_getbytes(STDIN_FILE, buf, -1).
+A value of -1 is supplied because gets is a fundementally insecure C function.
+Unlike a call such as fread, where the number of bytes to be read is specified explicitly, gets simply reads until it receives a newline.
+As a result, -1 is considered to be allowing fs_getbytes to read up to an "unlimited" number of bytes, though since the virtual stdio device driver is specially crafted, this is mitigated.
+As before, a message is sent to the driver, which realized that you are attempting to read from file 1.

+As such, the getbytes() request will be fulfilled by several TTY getch() calls in the context of the caller until a newline is received, meaning that gets (and indeed getch itself) is a blocking call that will force the caller to wait until data is done being received.

+Every character returned by getch() is echoed back by using the VFS to put a single byte into the caller's STDOUT (wherever that may be routed).

+Please note that background applications (i.e. drivers, who flag themselves as such) do not get terminals, meaning that you cannot switch them into the foreground.
+However, there are foreground terminal programs that can establish an IPC connection to compatible background applications, who will send messages to the "listening" terminal app in order to print diagnostic text.

+There should be a delineation between kernel messages and user messages